Meet the Director, Teachers and Staff of the Ansin Religious School

 Amy Deutsch has over fifteen years of experience in Jewish education.
 Her passion is helping learners of all ages find their own path to Jewish life.
 Highlights of her career include working with college students at Tufts University Hillel, engaging teenagers across the country at the Union for Reform Judaism, teaching religious school students and creating family education programs at Central Synagogue in Manhattan, writing and editing for the Jewish parenting website Kveller.com, and consulting on various projects for The Covenant Foundation, Areyvut, and Park Slope Jewish Center.
 Amy’s undergraduate degree is from Brandeis University and she completed a master’s degree in Jewish education at the Davidson School of the Jewish Theological Seminary for which she received the prestigious Wexner Fellowship.
 She lives with her husband and two young children in Brookline.

-Rabbi Sonia Saltzman, with Cantor Randall Schloss, leads T’fillah (prayer) for the Ansin Religious School.
-She is also a co-teacher for the confirmation class, who has the wonderful privilege of learning closely with our clergy.
+Rabbi Sonia Saltzman is always a teacher for our ARS students, whether she’s teaching Confirmation class or guest-teaching about holidays in the younger grades.
 Rabbi Saltzman grew up in Chile, in a home imbued with Jewish values, but at a time when opportunities for Jewish learning were especially limited for women.
 When asked why she entered the rabbinate, Rabbi Saltzman responds, .

 I believe in the wisdom and beauty of Judaism and hope to inspire others to deepen their relationship to Judaism by offering opportunities to engage with our sacred texts, to experience the richness of prayer and to build a caring and committed community.— Rabbi Sonia Saltzman